biolink/biolink-model/docs/supporting_documents.md

 # Slot: supporting_documents _(deprecated)_

-One or more referencable documents that report the statement expressed in an Association, or provide  information used as evidence supporting this statement.
+One or more referenceable documents that report the statement expressed in an Association, or provide  information used as evidence supporting this statement.

 URI: [biolink:supporting_documents](https://w3id.org/biolink/vocab/supporting_documents)